 With the extensively aged criminal justice infrastructure in the U.S. today, we also believe we can provide our "turn-key" services to public correctional systems in need of replacement capacity, growing our business without an overall increase in incarcerated populations.
 In December 2021, we were awarded a new management contract from the state of Arizona for up to 2,706 inmates at our 3,060-bed La Palma Correctional Center in Arizona.
-The State will close an outdated public-sector prison and transfer the inmate populations to our La Palma facility.
-The transfer is expected to begin late in the first quarter or early in the second quarter of 2022, and is expected to be completed in the fourth quarter of 2022.
+The state of Arizona closed an outdated public-sector prison and transferred the inmate populations from this prison and multiple other public-sector prisons to our La Palma facility.
+The transfer commenced in April 2022 and was substantially completed in the fourth quarter of 2022.
 Before the new award, the La Palma facility supported the mission of ICE by caring for approximately 1,800 detainees.
-As the new contract with Arizona commences and state inmates are accepted at the facility, we are working closely with ICE to transfer their detainee populations to other facilities, including at facilities where we have available capacity within the region, again demonstrating the flexible capacity and services we can provide.
+We have also recently received inquiries about our capacity to accept transfers of offender populations from public-sector facilities because of the inability of our government partners to maintain adequate staffing levels to manage their facilities.
+As a private enterprise, we have the ability to respond more quickly to changing market conditions, and can offer various types of incentives to attract and retain correctional staff that are more difficult for government agencies to provide.

 Attractive Real Estate Portfolio.
-For the year ended December 31, 2021, the properties we owned or controlled generated 97% of our facility net operating income.
-The weighted average age of our portfolio of facilities in our CoreCivic Safety, CoreCivic Community, and CoreCivic Properties segments is 22, 30, and 21 years, respectively.
+As of December 31, 2022, the properties we owned or controlled represented 95% of our portfolio of 75 facilities.
+The weighted average age of our portfolio of facilities in our CoreCivic Safety, CoreCivic Community, and CoreCivic Properties segments is 23, 28, and 21 years, respectively.
 These valuable assets are located in areas with high barriers to entry, particularly due to the unique permitting and zoning requirements for these facilities.
 Further, the majority of our assets are constructed primarily of concrete and steel, generally requiring lower maintenance capital expenditures than other types of commercial properties.

 We believe we are the largest developer of mission-critical, criminal justice center real estate projects over the past 15 years.
-We also believe we are the largest private owner of real estate used by government agencies in the U.S. We provide space and services under contracts with federal, state, and local government agencies that generally have credit ratings of single-A or better.
-In addition, a majority of our contracts have terms between one and five years, and we have experienced customer retention of approximately 95% at facilities we owned and operated during the previous five years, which contributes to our relatively predictable and stable revenue base.
+We provide space and services under contracts with federal, state, and local government agencies that generally have credit ratings of single-A or better.
+In addition, a majority of our contracts have terms between one and five years, and we have experienced customer retention of approximately 95% at facilities we owned or controlled via long-term lease during the previous five years, which contributes to our relatively predictable and stable revenue base.
 This stream of revenue combined with our low maintenance capital expenditure requirement translates into steady, predictable cash flow.